 1. Plan to take all the medical school prerequisite classes.

 Remember, each medical school will have slightly different prerequisite classes.
-If there are certain med schools you are thinking about attending, review their requirements.
+Review the requirements of any medical schools you are considering.
 Here are the basic premed requirements that most medical schools require:

 - Physics (1 year, with labs)